Scrivito/scrivito_rich_snippet_widget/README.md

 $ bundle
 ```

-To make the content browser filter available add this to your content browser filter js:

 Add this line to your JavaScript manifest **before** you load your content browser filter:

 ```js
 //= require scrivito_rich_snippet_widget
 ```

+Add this to your filters:

 ```js
 scrivito.content_browser.filters(filter) {